bahelms/super_perfundo/posts/super-perfundo.md

   def list_posts, do: @posts
 end
 ```
+It globs all the posts from wherever they're configured to be, parses them, and
+compiles them into the module. `@external_resource` tells Mix that contents
+from an external file were embedded in this module, so if they change, recompile.
+By the time the server starts, `@posts` inside `list_posts/0` has been replaced with a list of `Post` structs.

+Rather than using a dated directory of posts (`posts/YYYY/MM-DD-name.md`) as the Dashbit blog does, dates are parsed from the last modified time of the files so it's as up-to-date as possible when publishing.
+If I ever need to edit content later, I'll probably add a new feature to display the edit instead of changing the file directly.
+The posts are written in markdown and stored in version control, which makes developing them very enjoyable (and I don't have to leave vim!).
+Throw in a new `live_reload` pattern and you can watch your work update automatically as you save it.

-I had been toying with the idea of taking a [Gatsby](https://www.gatsbyjs.org/){:target="x"} tutorial and using that to generate a static site.
-But by using Phoenix with pre-compiled blog posts, you can enjoy static AND dynamic features at lightning speed.
+Before I built this I had been toying with the idea of taking a [Gatsby](https://www.gatsbyjs.org/){:target="x"} tutorial and using that to generate a static site.
+But by using Phoenix with pre-compiled blog posts, I can take advantage of static AND dynamic features at lightning speed.
 Super cool.
-The posts are also written in markdown and stored in version control, which makes developing them very enjoyable (and I don't have to leave vim!).
-Throw in a new `live_reload` pattern and you can watch your post update automatically as you write it.

-### Design
+### Visual Design
+I've always been more interested in the backend world; I love [PLT](https://en.wikipedia.org/wiki/Programming_language_theory){:target="x"} and deeper computer science topics.
+Making things look pretty has never been a top personal priority.
+However, no one else was going to make my blog look good.
+Currently, Phoenix (v1.4) ships with [Milligram](https://milligram.io/){:target="x"} as its CSS framework.
+I started out incorporating Milligram but went nowhere fast.
+It was a brand new tool for me to learn and the docs aren't that great.
+I decided to bite the bullet and learn me some real CSS from scratch.
+Fortunately, the amazing company I work for offers [LinkedIn Learning](https://www.linkedin.com/learning){:target="x"}.
+After taking a couple of courses, I threw out the Milligram code and designed the site from the ground up to be responsive and mobile friendly using only vanilla CSS3.
+It was actually a lot more fun than I thought it would be, I'm pretty happy with the results, and now I'm a better developer.

 ### Deployment
+GitHub Actions and Gigalixir

+### Title
+The name of this article and the blog itself is taken from a mind-bending movie I've loved since first seeing it in college: [Waking Life](https://www.imdb.com/title/tt0243017/){:target="x"}.

+#### Notes
+* <a name="1">[1](#1')</a>: Check out a great book, [Real-Time Phoenix](https://pragprog.com/book/sbsockets/real-time-phoenix){:target="x"}, for a look into the power this framework puts in your hands.